Dannalg2004/Detecting-Premature-ventricular-contractions-PVCs-in-the-photoplethysmogram-PPG-/README.md

 </p>

 ## ***Why is it important to detect PVCs in PPG waveforms?***
-<p align="justify"> The algorithm was adapted from the mountaineer's method for peak detection (MMPD), introduced by Argüello-Prada [6].PVCs interrupt diastolic ventricular filling, thereby decreasing stroke volume and cardiac output [4].
+<p align="justify"> The algorithm was adapted from the mountaineer's method for peak detection (MMPD), introduced by Argüello-Prada [6].
+PVCs interrupt diastolic ventricular filling, thereby decreasing stroke volume and cardiac output [4].
 Therefore, the corresponding arterial pulse may be too weak to be detected by photoplethysmography (PPG)-based pulse monitors, which are the most commonly owned by the general population.
 Pulse under-detection can falsely appear as bradycardia, triggering unnecessary healthcare provision and causing anxiety to the patient [1, 5].
 Here, we provide an open-source code for detecting PVCs in PPG signals to reduce pseudo-bradycardia alarms.
 Initially developed for offline PVC detection, our proposed rule-based method has now been adapted to real-time operation.</p>

 PVC types 1 and 2 were visually identified in high-quality PPG waveforms of ten selected recordings from the multiparameter intelligent monitoring in intensive care (MIMIC) database using the synchronously recorded electrocardiograms (ECG) [6].
 A .docx file with manual annotations identifying the type of PVCs and the corresponding time instants at which they occur in these recordings can be downloaded from here: [Formato Anotaciones CVPs](https://usceduco7466-my.sharepoint.com/:w:/g/personal/danna_lopez02_usc_edu_co/IQAomQ3ZY4DtQJaYJ02xLNuoAX9ghkyRaS9Ej9k8d-u3Hco?e=m1mPip).
 Please remember to cite the original study [6] when using this dataset.